Loading...

 A living workspace for PRDs, screenshots, and test evidence as the agent personas fan out and turn product context into coverage.

 Paste a PRD, drop a PDF, attach screenshots, upload a 60-second walkthrough.
-We parse them all.
+Built for PRD to test cases, requirements to test cases, and acceptance criteria to test cases workflows.

 Eight persona agents run in parallel.
 UI analyzer maps the screens.
 Test data generator invents realistic fixtures.